mauroindigne/Stunt-Lounge/README.md

 My main goal was to create a simple website for stunt riders or bikers to view and add youtube videos that they enjoy and want to share with the world, while having a clean minimalistic modern design that was easy for users to navigate.
 With this in mind I started with a simple clean navbar.
 This included a logo with the website's name that could be clicked to send the user back to the home page.
 Next came the layout of the videos, I added a fair amount of breathing space to the sides of the home page for the desktop view (limiting the videos to 3 columns) slowly switching to 2 for smaller devices and then finally 1 column for mobile devices.
 This keeps the website clean and from reshaping the look of the website.
 Next I added the ability to search for videos by the brand of the bike.
 This will categories the videos by the brand of motor bike that users have selected while adding videos to the page.

-- As a user, i want to save stunt videos , so i can view them easily.
+- As a user, i want to save stunt videos , so i can get them again easily.

 - As a user, I want to be able to sort videos by the brand of the bike, so that I can find videos for a specific brand of motorbike.